ros2/rcl/.github/PULL_REQUEST_TEMPLATE.md

 PRs must be tested on each Tier 1 platform as documented by the [REP-2000]( http://www.ros.org/reps/rep-2000.html).

-Tier 1:

 - [ ] Linux Ubuntu x86-64
 - [ ] Linux Ubuntu arch64
 - [ ] OS X Testing
 - [ ] Windows Testing

-Other tested Tier 2 and Tier 3 platforms:

 ### Release Engineering

-- Should this PR cherry-picked to the next patch release?
-Yes/No (choose No if unsure, only possible for PRs preserving ABI compatibility)
+- [ ] Should this PR be backported to supported ROS 2 releases?
+Changes that break API or ABI are not generally eligible to be backported.